MicrosoftDocs/bot-docs/articles/v4sdk/bot-activity-handler-concept.md

 ### [Python](#tab/python)

-The main bot logic is defined in the bot code, here called `bots/echo_bot.py`. `EchoBot` derives from `ActivityHandler`, which in turn derives from the `Bot` interface. `ActivityHandler` defines various handlers for different types of activities, such as the two defined here: `on_message_activity`, and `on_members_added`.
-These methods are protected, but can be overwritten since we're deriving from `ActivityHandler`.
+The main bot logic is defined in the bot code.
+To implement a bot as an activity handler, derive your bot class from `ActivityHandler`, which in turn derives from the abstract `Bot` class. `ActivityHandler` defines various handlers for different types of activities, such as `on_message_activity` and `on_members_added`.
+These methods are protected, but can be overridden, since we're deriving from `ActivityHandler`.

 The handlers defined in `ActivityHandler` are: